pnp/sp-dev-fx-webparts/samples/react-sp-pnp-js-property-decorators/README.md

 # Using PnP JS Core custom objects with @select and @expand decorators

 ## Summary
-This webpart demonstrates how to use [PnP JS Core](https://github.com/SharePoint/PnP-JS-Core) Custom Objects with @select and @expand TypeScript decorators.
+This web part demonstrates how to use [PnP JS Core](https://github.com/SharePoint/PnP-JS-Core) Custom Objects with @select and @expand TypeScript decorators.
 If you are going to use PnP JS Core library and you've plans for [extending it with Custom Business Objects](https://github.com/SharePoint/PnP-JS-Core/wiki/Extending-with-Custom-Business-Objects), then this project will show you some best practices.
 You can also find more information in the [blog series about working with Custom Business Objects, Parsers and TypeScript Decorators in PnP JS Core](https://blog.josequinto.com/2017/05/19/why-do-we-should-use-custom-business-objects-models-in-pnp-js-core/)